 This policy addresses barriers to fully utilizing the opportunities that an innovative economy offer.
-The City is interested in making it easier to test and grow innovative ideas with the City.
+The City is interested in making it easier to test and grow innovative ideas with the City, recognizing the need to balance risk and rewards and understanding some innovation projects may not be successful.